cristiantobol/developer-toolcamp/session_05_react_intro.md

 export default App;
 ```

+<a name="commit"></a>
 ## Add all the changes you've made to Git
-We'll now back-up all the changes we've made to our forked copy of the developer-toolcamp-ui.
+We'll now back-up all the changes we've made to our forked copy of the
+developer-toolcamp-ui.

 Add, commit and push any changes you've made:
 ```